denten-papers/unfinished-book/main.md

 sense of "a mental form," from that in the sense of "a physical structure," and further to attend to the mechanisms of transposition between divergent media: hardware and wetware, inscription, instrument, and biology.

-In the late 1980s, a group of designers and engineers at Apple were among those rethinking the role of mediation in contemporary storytelling, in collaboration with Grolier Electronic Publishing.
-The result of this multi-year project was *Guides*, an attempt to reimagine the an encyclopedia of American history for young adults.
-Physically, its "delivery system" consisted of an Apple Macintosh Plus (SE or II), with one megabyte of memory, "combined with a standard CD-ROM drive and running Apple's HyperCard software" [@salomon_using_1989, 3].
-HyperCards were Apple's interface metaphor for a relational database, and an attempt to evoke a medium---hypermedia in their corporate parlance and "programming for poets!"---no longer constrained by its analogy with print.
-A card could hold any type of information: text, sound, or video.
-Like an index card, it could be stacked in any number of arbitrary configurations, shuffled, labeled, and cross-referenced [@goodman_complete_1988, 1-15].
-On a small screen of the period---nine inches diagonally at 72 dots per inch resolution---a HyperCard occupied the entirety of the screen [@salomon_using_1989, 3].

-![ "The specification of individual guides was achieved by using the topical keys created by the editors for classifying the articles within the database" (7).
-Salomon, Gitta, Tim Oren, and Kristee Kreitman.
-“Using Guides to Explore Multimedia Databases.”
-In Proceedings of the Twenty-Second Annual Hawaii International Conference on System Sciences.
-Volume IV: Emerging Technologies and Applications Track, 4:3–12 vol.4, 1989.
-(7).](images/guides.png)

 The traversal between such first- and second plus-order structures follows strict and often rigidly defined conventions, constituting the reification of thought into thing, or simply